-Congratulations to the 13 staff members who were honored and recognized at the May 17 retirement event.
+Congratulations to our staff members who were honored and recognized at the May 16 retirement event.
 As a learning community, we gather to recognize their tremendous contributions to our schools and community.

 Read what makes our students, staff and families #SLPPantherProud

 "I’m proud to be a Panther because of all the opportunities the school offers.
 Because of the Pathway programs, I was able to find my passion for medicine.
 Not to mention all the great staff that have helped me accomplish my academic goals and pushed me to be a better person/student."
 Betiel Teklemariam, Class of 2023